aziontech/bundler/docs/presets.md

     - ErrorHTML: This edgehook provides a return of an HTML template showing the error and the description passed as a parameter.
 You can pass the captured error as the third parameter, and it will be displayed on the screen (it's a good way to debug).

 4.  `postbuild.js`: this file is optional.
 Here you can run actions after the common build done by bundlers.
+5.   `azion.config.js`: It is used to deploy and create middleware rules on the Azion platform.
+Mandatory for use on Azion.

 # How to add a new preset